 So here are our picks for gorgeous planter projects that should have you all rethinking succulents, and possibly cause you to run, not walk, to the nursery.
 Did I mention these plants are easy?
 Come on people, jump on the succulent train!
 Note: If you want you succulent planter to stay outdoors all year, make sure you buy them from the nursery’s hardy stock, usually kept outside.
 The succulents you find in the greenhouse are not hardy, but can be used outdoors in the summer and brought inside for winter.
 They make great houseplants too!
+Photo by Billy Goodnick.

 Talk about simple… this succulent planter from ‘BHG‘ is simply pvc pipe cut into rounds, tucked in to a tray filled with stones, and planters with succulent starts.
 (Starts are tiny new plants, usually less expensive, too.)

 These are various succulents planted in a trunk.
 Cute!
 Keep in mind, succulents need excellent drainage, so make sure there is a good layer of rocks in the bottom of any container that does not drain well, and use soil mixed with sand.
 Photo by ‘ABC das Suclentas‘.

 ‘Sunset Magazine’ shows us how to make our own living art from succulents.
-Be sure to check out all the steps, it shows variations and different parts of the project.
+Be sure to check out all the steps, because it shows variations and different parts of the project.

 From ‘Ciao!
-Newport Beach‘, one of their readers created this succulent garden with a beach theme.
+Newport Beach‘, one of their readers created this DIY succulent garden with a beach theme.
 Don’t be afraid to add other elements to your succulent container to give it the right feel for your garden.

 From ‘Gardening Gone Wild‘, these succulents pots are grouped together for impact.
 I like the concrete pots with the sedums, and they add an organic feel that really works.

-This last one I had to throw in, just to highlight the beauty of these plants, and their versatility.
+Finally, this last one I just had to throw in to highlight the beauty of these plants and their versatility.
 SG Plants in Castroville, California (I spent time in Castroville as a a kid, great growing area!
 Artichokes everywhere!) has perfected these succulent vertical planter panels.
 They use these large scale panels to create garden art.
 Could a DIY’er do this same thing on a smaller scale?
 Beautiful and inspiring!